hossainchisty/hossainchisty/README.md

   <br>
   I'm a Software Developer with a focus on backend. enthusiastic learner i love to learn things on the way and implement it solve real life problems.
   I am always enthusiastic about new technologies and eager to work on a challenging project.
+Sure, here's a sample bio for you:

+Hi there, I'm a passionate software engineer with a strong focus on MERN stack development and backend programming.
+I'm constantly learning and striving to improve my skills in order to create better software solutions.

+I have experience building complex web applications using cutting-edge technologies such as React, Node.js, MongoDB, and Express.
+My expertise in these areas allows me to create scalable, robust, and efficient systems that meet the needs of clients and users alike.

+As a learner, I am always looking for new challenges and opportunities to grow.
+I believe that staying up-to-date with the latest industry trends and best practices is crucial to delivering high-quality software products.
+I enjoy collaborating with other developers and stakeholders to create innovative solutions that solve real-world problems.
   <br>
   Building backend with Python, Django, FastAPI, Django Rest Framework, Firebase Authentication, Node js, Express Js, MongoDB, SQL, PostgreSQL.